Misamis Oriental Meteors

 The Misamis Oriental Meteors is a Philippine basketball team that is a participant in the third-tier (after the PBA and the PBL) community league Liga Pilipinas.
 It is based in the province of Misamis Oriental in Mindanao, and its main sponsor is the provincial governor, Gov. Oscar Moreno.
-The team won the National Finals of the Second Conference of the Liga Pilipinas against the First Conference Champions M Lhuillier Kuwarta Padala - Cebu Niños, 3-2.
+The team won the National Finals of the Second Conference of the Liga Pilipinas against the First Conference Champions M' Lhuillier Kwarta Padala-Cebu Niños, 3-2.
 The Meteors were also in the National Finals of the Third Conference of the Liga, which they lost to the same team (MLKP-Cebu).